nvim-neo-tree/neo-tree.nvim/README.md

 Complete documentation can be find in the vim help file `:h neo-tree` or online at [neo-tree.txt](https://github.com/nvim-neo-tree/neo-tree.nvim/blob/main/doc/neo-tree.txt)

-For a configuration example and default mappings, see [defaults.lua](https://github.com/nvim-neo-tree/neo-tree.nvim/blob/main/lua/neo-tree/defaults.lua).
-Anything passed to the setup() function will be merged with those default values.

 ## Status

 This is currently functional as a basic file browser with navigation, mutation,